 - 24.1 The price of a share in the Company is calculated by reference to the Net Asset Value of the Company.
 There is only a single price for any share as determined from time to time by reference to a particular Valuation Point.
-The Net Asset Value per share of the Company is currently calculated on the relevant Dealing Day at 12:00pm, using, where possible, the valuation of the Company's assets valued at 12:00pm in the respective markets (or as close as possible to 12:00pm should such market be closed at 12:00pm) on each Dealing Day. - 24.2 The ACD may at any time during a Business Day carry out an additional valuation if the ACD considers it desirable to do so.
+The Net Asset Value per share of the Company is currently calculated on the relevant Dealing Day, with the Company's assets valued at the relevant closing prices in the respective markets on each Dealing Day. - 24.2 The ACD may at any time during a Business Day carry out an additional valuation if the ACD considers it desirable to do so.